zogzog/cubicweb/doc/book/en/tutorials/advanced/part05_ui-advanced.rst

-Building my photos web site with |cubiweb| part V: let's make it even more user friendly
+Building my photos web site with |cubicweb| part V: let's make it even more user friendly
 =========================================================================================

-We'll now see how to benefit from features introduced in 3.9 and 3.10 releases of CubiWeb
+We'll now see how to benefit from features introduced in 3.9 and 3.10 releases of CubicWeb

-Step 1: Tired of the default look?
+Step 1: tired of the default look?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 OK...
 Now our site has its most desired features.
 But...
 I would like to make it look